AdobeDocs/developers-animatesdk-docs/Camera_object/Camera18.md

 #### Type

-Boolean value true if tint is enabled otherwise false.
+Boolean

 #### Description

-Property; Used to Enable/Disable tint
+Used to Enable/Disable tint.
+The value true is if camera is enabled otherwise false.

 #### Example